-- Refugees: persons or groups of persons with a place of habitual residence within Ukraine and who have left Ukraine since the escalation of hostilities starting 24 February 2022. - Rental service providers: These are landowners (either large professional landowners or small household landowners), or property agents working for rental companies.

-- Actor: an organization, group or institution which aims to respond to the crisis-related needs of the refugee and host populations. - Villages (communes) and cities (municipalities): Level 1 territorial-administrative unit.
+- Refugees: persons or groups of persons with a place of habitual residence within Ukraine and who have left Ukraine since the escalation of hostilities starting 24 February 2022. - Rental service providers: These are landowners (either large professional landowners or small household landowners), or property agents working for rental companies. - Actor: an organisation, group or institution which aims to respond to the crisis-related needs of the refugee and host populations. - Villages (communes) and cities (municipalities): Level 1 territorial-administrative unit.
 There are approximately 900 units in Moldova, including in the Transnistrian region.
-The cities of Chisinau and Balti constitute the level 2 territorial-administrative unit.6 - District: Level 3 territorial-administrative unit.
-There are 35 districts in Moldova (32 Raions and 3 municipalities), including in the Transnistrian region. - Household: All individuals living together in the same dwelling unit and share common living arrangements.
-When a tenant is sharing a dwelling with any other families or individuals (which may be the landlord or other tenants), they are all collectively referred to as the household. - Family (refugee): All individuals, including family or close acquaintances, who travelled together to Moldova and are living together at the time of the interview.
+The cities of Chisinau and Balti constitute the level 2 territorial-administrative unit11.